Survey on bilinear spherical averages and associated maximal operators: Lacunary bilinear spherical maximal function

-Christ and Zhou used a different strategy than the one in \cite{IPS} to get that $\mathcal{A}_1:L^{p}(\R)\times L^{q}(\R)\rightarrow L^{\frac{pq}{p+q}}(\R)$ for $p,q\in (1,\infty]$ (Lemma 2.2 in \cite{ChristZhou}).
+They obtained $\mathcal{A}_1:L^{p}(\R)\times L^{q}(\R)\rightarrow L^{\frac{pq}{p+q}}(\R)$ for $p,q\in (1,\infty]$ (Lemma 2.2 in \cite{ChristZhou}) following a different strategy from that in \cite{IPS}.
 Moreover, their proof of Sobolev smoothing estimates for $\mathcal{A}_1$ is much more delicate than the one in \cite{borgeslacunary} and it relies on their trilinear smoothing estimate \cite[Theorem 2.4]{ChristZhou}.
-Roughly speaking, the lower the dimension gets, the harder is to prove Sobolev smoothing estimates for bilinear averaging operators, a phenomenon that is also present in the recent work \cite{borgessobolev}.
+Roughly speaking, the lower the dimension gets, the harder it is to prove Sobolev smoothing estimates for bilinear averaging operators, a phenomenon that is also present in the recent work \cite{borgessobolev}.